Nordine Oubaali

-Nordine Oubaali (Arabic: نوردين أوبالي) (born 4 August 1986) is a Moroccan former professional boxer who competed from 2014 to 2021.
+Nordine Oubaali (Arabic: نوردين أوبالي) (born 4 August 1986) is a Moroccan-French former professional boxer who competed from 2014 to 2021.
 He held the WBC bantamweight title from 2019 to 2021.
 As an amateur he won a bronze medal in the light-flyweight division at the 2007 World Championships.

 Amateur career

 Oubaali is the 13th child of 18 siblings in total.
-In 2006 he became French champion.
+In 2006, he became French champion.
 At the 2007 World Championships the southpaw bested Arginian Junior Zarate (RSCO), Spaniard José Kelvin de la Nieve 33:12, and Georgiy Chygayev (UKR) 25–9.
 In the semis he was overwhelmed by Chinese top favorite Zou Shiming.
-At the 2008 Olympics he beat Rafikjon Sultonov 8:7 and almost shocked local superstar Zou Shiming but lost 3-3+ (jury decision).
+At the 2008 Olympics, he beat Rafikjon Sultonov 8:7 and almost shocked local superstar Zou Shiming, but lost 3-3+ (jury decision).
 For the 2012 Summer Olympics, he moved up to flyweight (52 kg).
 He beat Ajmal Faisal in the first round, Rau'Shee Warren in the second but then lost to Ireland's Michael Conlan in the quarterfinal.